edgan/att-fiber-gateway-info/METRICS.md

 There is also the `-allmetrics` flag that returns mertics for all actions known to have metrics.

 ## Naming and formatting
 It pulls the `model` from the `System Information` page returned by the `system-information` action.
 It converts dashes and spaces to dots.
-It adds `.0` the end to make it a `float` for reporting to [Datadog](https://www.datadoghq.com/) as metrics.
+It adds `.0` the end to make it a `float` for reporting to [Datadog](https://www.datadoghq.com/) as a metric.

 ```